bradymholt/cRonstrue/README.md

 ### Supported Locales

+The following locales can be passed in for the `locale` option.
+Thank you to the author (shown below) of each translation!

 - en - English ([Brady Holt](https://github.com/bradymholt))
 - af - Afrikaans (Michael van Niekerk(https://github.com/mvniekerk))
 - ar - Arabic ([Mohamed Nehad Shalabi](https://github.com/mohamednehad450))